 NSIGSE Scholarship or Incentives to promote the girl child’s enrolment of 14-18 years of age group at the secondary stage, who passes class VIII and subsequently drops out for various socio-economic reasons.
 The proposed scheme is further intended to retain such girl children up to class XII.

-Objective: To establish an enabling environment to reduce the drop outs and to promote the enrolment of girl child belonging to SC/ST communities in secondary schools and ensure their retention up to the 18 years of age.
+Incentives to Girls for Secondary Education Objective: To establish an enabling environment to reduce the dropouts and to promote the enrolment of girl child belonging to SC/ST communities in secondary schools and ensure their retention up to 18 years of age.

 Target Group and components:

-1. The Scheme will cover (i) all SC/ST girls who pass class VIII and (ii) girls, who pass class VIII examination from Kasturba Gandhi Balika Vidhalayas (irrespective of whether they belong to Scheduled Castes or Tribes) and enroll for class IX in State/UT Government, Government-aided or local body schools in the academic year 2008-09 onwards.
+1. The Scheme will cover (i) all SC/ST girls who pass class VIII and (ii) girls, who pass class VIII examination from Kasturba Gandhi Balika Vidyalaya (irrespective of whether they belong to Scheduled Castes or Tribes) and enroll for class IX in State/UT Government, Government-aided or local body schools in the academic year 2008-09 onwards.
 Married girls will be excluded from the scheme.

-2. The girl child receiving incentive may be entitled to draw the amount on attainment of 18 years of age.
+2. The girl child receiving incentive may be entitled to draw the amount on the attainment of 18 years of age.
 The amount of incentive may be transferred to the Central Government’s account in the unfortunate event of the death of the student before attaining the age of 18 years.

-4. 1% of the total incentive amount each year will be spent on administration, monitoring and evaluation.
+4. 1% of the total incentive amount each year will be spent on administration, monitoring, and evaluation.